-In addition to the field assessment, the APT was run for the following additional dates in conjunction with reviewing satellite imagery of the review area: February 19, 2014, March 8, 2014, and November 1, 2015 (see document 2020-207 APT 2014-02-19.pdf, 2020-207 ATP 2014-03-08.pdf, 2020-207 ATP 2015-11-01.pdf, 2020-207 Satellite Image 2014-02-19.png, 2020-207 Satellite image 2014-03-08.png, and 2020-207 Satellite image 2015-11-01.png).
-The date of November 1, 2015 was chosen because it is the closest date to the wet season with satellite imagery available and the Drought Index was listed as "Normal".
-This is also the year with the most days of flow from the gauge data provided.
-Furthermore, this date fell between precipitation events in the area that resulted in over 0.5 inches of rainfall.
-The date of February 19, 2014 was chosen as it fell within the wet season during the second wettest year as determined by the gauge data provided.
-The date of March 8, 2014 was chosen as the date with available satellite imagery in the second wettest year as determined by the gauge data provided.
-Upon review of satellite imagery for these dates, no surface water or indication of recent flows was observed in the stream channel for any of these dates.
+In addition to the field assessment, the APT was run for the following additional dates in conjunction with reviewing satellite imagery of the review area: November 1, 2015 and January 17, 2013 (see document 2020-214 APT 2015-11-01.pdf, 2020-214 APT 2013-01-17.pdf, 2020-214 Satellite Image 2015-11-01.PNG and 2020-214 Satellite image 2013-01-17.pdf).
+The date of November 1, 2015 was selected because it is the closest date to the wet season with satellite imagery available and the Drought Index was listed as "Normal".
+Further, 2015 is the second wettest year based on the number of days of flow provided in the gauge data.
+There were also 3 precipitation events during the two previous weeks, one event was for over 1 inch of precipitation.
+The date of January 17, 2013 was chosen as it fell within the wet season during the year with the highest number of days of recorded flow as determined by the gauge data provided.
+Upon review of satellite imagery for these dates, no surface water or indication of recent flows were observed in the stream channel for either of these dates.
+As such, and in consideration of the other information provided above, it has been determined that the stream channel comprising the review area only experiences flows in response to rain events and, therefore, is ephemeral.

 A field assessment of the review area was conducted on July 24, 2020, which was the day after a 0.25 inch rainfall in the area.
 However, no surface water was observed in the stream channel.
 Additionally, the banks and bed of the stream channel are mostly devoid of any vegetation, nor is there a riparian corridor present.
 The vegetation observed is typical high desert plant community.
-A second site visit was conducted on August 21, 2020 and no flow or indications of recent hydrology was observed (see attached photos).
+A second site visit was conducted on November 23, 2020 and no flow or indications of recent hydrology was observed (see attached photos).